Skip to content

 Terminal window

-export OTEL_EXPORTER_OTLP_ENDPOINT="https://api.honeybadger.io"
+export OTEL_EXPORTER_OTLP_ENDPOINT=https://api.honeybadger.io

-export OTEL_EXPORTER_OTLP_HEADERS="X-API-Key=PROJECT_API_KEY"
+export OTEL_EXPORTER_OTLP_HEADERS=X-API-Key=PROJECT_API_KEY

 We accept the http/protobuf protocol, which is the default for most SDKs.
+See Authentication below for other ways to pass your API key.

 Your API key is available on the API keys tab of your project settings page.